The Difference Between A Brochure Website & A Lead Generation Website

 A lead generation website is about the customer.
 It’s not about you or your business.

 “The difference between a lead generation website and a brochure website is a matter of attitude,” says content marketing specialist Charlotte Jenkins.
-“It is the difference between putting your customers at the centre of your business or yourselves.”
+“It is the difference between putting your customers at the center of your business or yourselves.”

-A lead generation website plays an active role in encouraging users to move through your marketing funnel to become customers.
 It has lots of pages that attract new users (often done through a blog) and elements that drive users down the funnel.

 To build your own funnel, consider the actions you want your users to take.
 Each page should push users in that direction.
 For example, you would want a blog reader to give you their email address.
 So each blog page should offer something free in exchange for their subscription.

 A lead generation website doesn’t have to cost thousands of dollars.
-In fact, it doesn’t even have to be attractive to be effective (but a nice conversion focused design helps).
+In fact, it doesn’t even have to be attractive to be effective (but a nice conversion-focused design helps).
 But it should have these important elements.

-1. Optimized copy
+1. Optimized Copy

 Your copy should be optimized for people, then Google (in that order).
 Always use language for humans, but cleverly include keywords that your customers use to search for you.
 Those keywords need to be used in the right places so Google knows how to rank your site.
 (Backlinko has an excellent guide on that.)

-Your copy should also use emotionally, action-focused language that connects with your target audience.
+Your copy should also use emotional, action-focused language that connects with your target audience.
 It’s critical that you understand your ideal customer so you can use words that resonate and motivate them to take action.

-2. Calls to action on every page
+2. Calls to Action on Every Page

-A call to action (CTA) directs a user to take the next step.
 You might have calls to action that instruct users to contact you, subscribe to your email list, download a lead magnet, follow you on social media, or visit a landing page.
 Which action you want them to take depends on how your funnel has been crafted.

 Every page on your site should have a call to action telling visitors where to go next.
 Never leave your visitor wondering what to do after they finish reading.

-3. Lead magnets
+3. Lead Magnets

-4. Landing pages
+4. Landing Pages

 It’s smart to tailor a landing page specifically to your audience.
 It should have copy that appeals to that group with an appropriate call to action.
-For instance...
+For instance:

 • An attorney would have a page for each type of service they provide.